 If your employer has provided you with hearing protection – his legal responsibility will depend upon whether the hearing protection was adequate.
 The fact that you have suffered hearing loss suggests that it was inadequate.

 Taking into account the law as to noise levels – the same procedure as for a work injury claim can be followed to show your employer’s legal responsibility.

-Can you still make an industrial deafness claim for compensation if you were provided with hearing protection but didn’t always use it?
+Can you still claim if you were provided with hearing protection, but didn’t always use it?